-If the applicant does not contact us within three working days, and they have not previously indicated that they would not be available e.g. on holiday or in hospital, then the offer will be withdrawn.
+If we write to the applicant as we have been unable to reach them on the telephone, we will request that they contact us within three working days.
+If they have not advised us that they would not be available e.g. on holiday or in hospital, then the offer will be withdrawn.